ben-xD/macOS-big-sur-u7-10700K-AMD-RX-5700XT-MSI-Z490-GAMING-PLUS/README.md

 ![macOS "about this mac" page](screenshot.png)

-## Warning
+## Warning about the BIOS menu
 The MSI BIOS menu is a little hard to wrap your head around.
-To enable/ disable some of the
+To enable/ disable some of the bios options suggested by OpenCore (e.g. enable virtualization/ hyperthreading, disable VT-d or CFG Lock, you need to go into the **OC (overclocking) option**, and then look under 2 sub-sections, Advanced CPU configuration (near the top of the list) and another option near the bottom of the list.

 ## Special thanks to: